Arthur Twining Hadley: Biography

 He was commissioner of the Connecticut bureau of labor statistics in 1885–1887.
 As an economist he first became widely known through his investigation of the railway question and his study of railway rates, which antedated the popular excitement as to rebates.
 His Railroad Transportation, Its History and Laws (1885) became a standard work, and appeared in Russian (1886) and French (1887).
 He testified as an expert on transportation before the Senate committee which drew up the Interstate Commerce Law, and wrote on railways and transportation for the Ninth and Tenth Editions (of which he was one of the editors) of the Encyclopædia Britannica.
 He wrote for Lalor's Cyclopaedia of Political Science, Political Economy, and the Political History of the United States (3 vols., 1881–1884), for The American Railway (1888), and for The Railroad Gazette in 1884–1891, and for other periodicals.
 His idea of the broad scope of economic science, especially of the place of ethics in relation to political economy and business, is expressed in his writings and public addresses.
 In 1907–1908 he was Theodore Roosevelt Professor of American History and Institutions at Frederick William University.
 In 1902, he was elected as a member to the American Philosophical Society.
+He was an early member of the American Academy of Arts and Letters.

 He was elected a director of the New York, New Haven and Hartford Railroad in 1913.
 In 1914 he lectured at the University of Oxford on “Institutions of the United States.”
 In 1915 he evoked considerable discussion in the United States by declaring that young men who looked forward to a political career should have private means so as to avoid pecuniary temptations.
 In 1915 he endorsed college military camps and favored counting military training for a degree.

 After his retirement, he and his wife went on a world cruise, visiting Europe, India, and China.
 As the ship was approaching Japan, Hadley contracted pneumonia and died on shipboard, and the body was prepared in Japan for return to New Haven and interment in Grove Street Cemetery.
 When the coffin was opened prior to burial, Hadley was clothed in a yellow Japanese kimono with a samurai sword placed alongside.

 Grove Street Cemetery's Egyptian Revival gateway is inscribed The Dead Shall Be Raised, and most Yale presidents since it was built—and Hadley was no exception—have at some point quipped that the dead would most certainly be raised if Yale needs the land.
 Most are now buried there.